lmjcbs/lmjcbs.github.io/_posts/2020-01-23-nested_resources_in_rails.markdown

 end
 ```

-And within these actions we have now defined we can place the logic to get our actions working as inteded with the views.
+And within these actions we have now defined we can place the logic to get our actions working as intended with the views.

-Now we have the basis of a CRUD rails application, we can now go deeper and look at the nested aspect - in this case, adding an additional tasks resource to the projects, which in plain english will allow us to have all the crud functionality that we just created, but for tasks which will be associated to their parent Project resource.
+Now we have the basis of a CRUD rails application, we can now go deeper and look at the nested aspect - in this case, adding an additional tasks resource to the projects, which in plain English will allow us to have all the crud functionality that we just created, but for tasks which will be associated to their parent Project resource.

 To better understand what this will look like we can go ahead and define the nested resource in our routes.rb file again.